-At St James C of E Infant School, the health, safety and well-being of all our children is of paramount importance to all the adults who work or volunteer here.
+At St James' C of E Infant and Nursery School, the health, safety and well-being of all our children is of paramount importance to all the adults who work or volunteer here.
 All of our children have the right to protection, regardless of age, gender, ethnicity or disability.
-St James Infant School will regard Child Protection as an essential task of all its staff, governors and volunteers.
+The School will regard Child Protection as an essential task of all its staff, governors and volunteers.

-The aim of our Child Protection Policy is to safeguard and promote our pupil’s welfare, safety, health and guidance by fostering an honest, open caring and supportive climate and this is of paramount importance at St James Infant School.
-St James Infant School recognises that an effective whole school child protection and safeguarding policy is one that provides clear direction to staff and all other adults in school, about expected codes of behaviour in dealing with child protection issues.
+The aim of our Child Protection Policy is to safeguard and promote our pupil’s welfare, safety, health and guidance by fostering an honest, open caring and supportive climate and this is of paramount importance at St James' C of E Infant and Nursery School.
+The School recognises that an effective whole school child protection and safeguarding policy is one that provides clear direction to staff and all other adults in school, about expected codes of behaviour in dealing with child protection issues.
 All of our staff receive regular training on Child Protection and Safeguarding.

-Whilst it is the responsibility of every adult working in school to safeguard and promote the welfare of children, there are key people at St James Infant School and in the LA who have specific responsibilities.
+Whilst it is the responsibility of every adult working in school to safeguard and promote the welfare of children, there are key people at St James' C of E Infant and Nursery School and in the LA who have specific responsibilities.

 Mr Michael Craig is the Designated Person for Safeguarding and Child Protection and